 This time 3 years ago I had just completed week 10 of my original marathon training block.
 My charity vest had just arrived and I was sorting out race day logistics.
 At this point I also had to work out how I was going to manage week 14 of training.
-That was because just 2 weeks before Manchester, I would be heading to North Wales for my brother in laws stag do.
+That was because just 2 weeks before Manchester, I would be heading to just outside of Bangor in North Wales for my brother in laws stag do.
 Week 14 would be the last long run at 18 miles and how I was going to fit that and a 5hr car journey in was playing on my mind.
 The Saturday however was going to be easier, Penrhyn parkrun was only a 10min drive from where we were going to be staying so that was locked in.

 Then covid hit!